VinylVault/TSDiscogsTool/README.md

-# TSDiscogsTool
+# TS/JS Discogs APIv2 Library Version 0.0.1

 Tool to talk to Discogs API V2

-Currently Only Supports Personal Access Key, Key/Secret will be supported in 0.0.2 and oAuth2 in 0.0.3
+Currently, Only Supports Personal Access Key, Key/Secret will be supported in 0.0.2 and oAuth2 in 0.0.3

+# Installation

+Information to follow, once NPM has populated.

-### Roadmap
+## Roadmap

-v0.0.1 only supports GET endpoints v0.0.2 will support PUT, POST, DELETE endpoints and add Key:Secret v0.0.3 will add oAuth Access
+v0.0.1 only support GET endpoints

+v0.0.2 will support PUT, POST, DELETE endpoints and add Key:Secret

+v0.0.3 will add oAuth Access and Auto Rate-Limiting based on specific user permissions.

+v0.0.4 and further will add user suggestions, and further enhancements.

 ### Additional Modules, Additional Functionality (Currently In Development)

-Complete:
+**Complete**:

+Currently None

-Currently In Development:
+**Currently In Development**:

-For Search, use `TSDiscogsTool-Search` (Requires this library) this is a seperate library as it adds extra functionality than just simply searching.
+For Search, use `TSDiscogsTool-Search` (Requires this library) this is a separate library as it will (when 100% feature complete) add extra functionality than just simply searching.

-Yet To Be Started:
+**Yet To Be Started**:

 For A Personal DB Interface use `TSDiscogsTool-DBInterface` (Requires this library and `Search`) this will create a user updatable `Prisma` basic database schema, which you can link to your database backend of choice, and makes all the Database API endpoints available.